paulluis-roehl/zotero-cover-view/README.md

 - [ ] further display options for grid view (e.g. title, author, year, ...)
 - [x] remember previous choice of list vs grid view
   - [ ] option for separate choice in every collection
+- [ ] save fetched cover(s) as attachment (maybe also in right click menu) (warning: in large libraries, this may create a lot of attachments)

 **UI/UX**